Ontological argument

-An ontological argument is a philosophical argument, made from an ontological basis, that is advanced in support of the existence of God.
+In the philosophy of religion, an ontological argument is a deductive philosophical argument, made from an ontological basis, that is advanced in support of the existence of God.
 Such arguments tend to refer to the state of being or existing.
 More specifically, ontological arguments are commonly conceived a priori in regard to the organization of the universe, whereby, if such organizational structure is true, God must exist.